 1. Start By Paying Off Your Debts

 Before you set off on your camping odyssey of a lifetime you will need to start from a level playing field.
 This means paying off your debts.
-There are many tools out there to help you and many schemes available to help take control of your personal finances so you can start planning how you might be able to afford your dream.
+There are many tools out there to help you and many schemes available to help take control of your finances so you can start planning how you might be able to afford your dream.

 2. Investigate Ways Of Saving Money While Traveling